scramjetorg/platform-docs/README.md

     <strong>2.
 Send the Sequence package</strong>
 </summary>

-Send `hello-snowman.tar.gz` to the running host (default localhost API endpoint will be used by the CLI send command) by issuing following command:
+Send `hello-snowman.tar.gz` to the running Hub (default localhost API endpoint will be used by the CLI send command) by issuing following command:

 ```bash
 si sequence send ./samples/hello-snowman.tar.gz